vmware/differential-datalog/doc/language_reference/language_reference.md

     SomeMAC{mac} = eth_addr_from_string(val)
 ```

-Here we first filter our values of `val` such that `ip_parse(val) !=
+Here we first filter the relation, only keeping records where
-NoIP4Addr`.
-Next we extract Ethernet address from `val` and bind the
+`ip_parse(val) == NoIP4Addr`.
+Next we extract Ethernet address from
-result to new variable `mac`, while filtering out those values that do
+`val` and bind the result to new variable `mac`, while filtering out
-not parse to a valid Ethernet address.
+those values that do not parse to a valid Ethernet address.

 The fifth form is a flat map operation, which expands each record in
 the relation computed so far to a set of records, computes a union of
 all sets and binds a record in the resulting relation to a fresh
-variable, e.g.,:
+variable, e.g.:

 ```
 Logical_Switch_Port_ips(lsp, mac, ip) :-